How to Submit a Proposal

 As you develop your proposal, consider the following tips and guidelines:

 Proposals with qualified speakers who include a diversity of gender, ethnicity, race, and age are preferred.
 Proposals with qualified speakers that represent diverse sectors such as government, industry, and academia, are preferred.
-No more than two speakers from a single institution should be proposed and only if justified.
+No more than one speaker from a single institution should be proposed.
+Chairs should be from different institutions as well.

 Opportunities for Young Scientists